TudorPetrariu/Vue-Class-Typescript/README.md

 ### Transfer search
 On the Transfers page you find a list of financial transfers with a search bar.
 Make the transferlist searchable by "recordDate".
 ### Solution
-The sorted array was using the incorrect search index where a prop validator is required allowing the function to throw undefined.
+The sorted array was using the incorrect search index where a prop validator is required allowing the function to throw undefined if the property exists instead of throwing and exception.

 ### Style the transferRow.vue component
 Rework the style for this component, using this design.
-Make it look as close as possible.

 ## THE GOOD
 - good scss practice